MagellanicGames/minijson/README.md

 The Mini JSON project will continue to be added to over time as it is used more and refined.
 There are already a few things that need altering, but currently as the project stands it is useable and seemingly minimal on bugs.
 Currently being the only user, I of course cannot state there are no bugs.
 There just has to be as I can only test it so much.

 The first things I intend to improve with the library is the interface for retrieving data from the Variant classes.
-The `get_value<T>()` function name is a bit confusing as it retrieves and pointer.
+The `get_value<T>()` function name is a bit confusing as it retrieves a pointer.
 There also need to be static asserts to ensure that the type T used with `get_ref_to_value<T>()` is derived from `Variant` only.